niravjain/video-description-cnn-rnn-1/README.md

 1. Go to common.py and change the value of following variables: RAB_DATASET_BASE_PATH and RAB_EXP_PATH according to your specific setup.
 The first path is the parent dir path containing youtube2text_iccv15 dataset folder.
 The second path specifies where you would like to save all the experimental results.
 Create a "exp" folder for it.
 2. Before training the model, we suggest to test data_engine.py by running python data_engine.py without any error.
 3. It is also useful to verify coco-caption evaluation pipeline works properly by running python metrics.py without any error.
-4. Now ready to launch the training
+4. Now ready to launch the training.
+You can change the configuration of the model in config.py
 - to run on gpu:
 ```
 ./run_theano.sh